w3plan/jsdump-web/doc/document.md

 **typeEntriesPage(obj, propType = 'function', raw = false, hiddenKeys = [])**
   Prints the entries information of an object by assigned property type to a new page.
-This API required browser allows to open a pop-up window in the setting.
+This API requires the browser to open a pop-up window.

   Parameters
-  > obj -- An object which should be processed.
+  > obj -- An object which should be processed.<br>
-  > propType -- One of 'primitive', 'function', 'class', 'indexedCollection', 'keyedCollection', 'others', the default value is 'function'.
+  > propType -- One of 'primitive', 'function', 'class', 'indexedCollection', 'keyedCollection', 'others', the default value is 'function'.<br>
-  > raw -- An optional boolean for the format of dumped out content, the default value is false to output content with style.
+  > raw -- An optional boolean for the format of dumped out content, the default value is false to output content with style.<br>
   > hiddenKeys -- An optional array of keys that would be ignored in dumped out content, the default value is [].